Human Brain - Neuroscience - Cognitive Science

 also called synaptic transmission, is the process by

-which signaling molecules called neurotransmitters are
+which signaling molecules called neurotransmitters are released by a

 neuron (the presynaptic neuron), and bind to and activate the receptors of